HPInc/AI-Blueprints/generative-ai/text-summarization-with-langchain/README.md

 This project demonstrates how to build a semantic chunking and summarization pipeline for texts using **LangChain** and **Sentence Transformers**.
 It leverages the **Z by HP AI Studio Local GenAI image** and the Meta Llama 3.1 model with 8B parameters to generate concise and contextually accurate summaries from text data.

+The blueprint follows the universal MLflow structure with modular components in `src/mlflow/` for consistent model registration and deployment across AI Studio blueprints.

 ---

 ## Project Structure